-This June evening, look to the sky around nightfall.
-The first “stars” you will likely see are really the planets Venus and Jupiter.
-These brilliant beauties light up the west as soon as the sun goes down.
-Then look nearly due south for sparkling blue-white Spica, in Virgo.
+Tonight, or any June evening, look in the sky around nightfall.
+The first “stars” you’ll likely notice are really the planets Jupiter and Mars.
+These brilliant beauties light up the sky as soon as the sun goes down.
+Then – assuming you’re in the Northern Hemisphere – look nearly due south, roughly midway between these two planets, for sparkling blue-white Spica, in Virgo.
+This post tells you how to find Spica.
 Okay … got Spica?
 Now, as nightfall deepens into later evening, watch for a number of fainter stars to become visible.
 Below and to the right of Spica are the constellations of Corvus the Crow, Crater the Cup, and Hydra the Water Snake.

 None of these constellations has any bright stars, but Hydra holds the distinction of being the longest constellation in the heavens.